project-jcarbon/jcarbon/README.md

 ### Calmness

 Calmness is a comparative metric that describes similarity between the power state of two logically identical runtime.
-While any runtime will be impacted by profiling, energy characterization is a little more sensitive since power state will vary during program execution.
+Given a program, any amount of additional work, such as profiling, will impact the runtime.
+In performance profiling, we typically focus on overhead or memory footprints to determine an optimal profiling state.
+Unfortunately, energy characterization is a little more sensitive due to local variance.
 Therefore, it is critical to find an optimal spot to not disturb the runtime.
-In performance profiling, we typically focus exclusively on overhead or memory footprint to determine an optimal profiling state.
-This is not so with energy, which can have local variations during profiling.

 To track power state, we can watch `cpufreq` as power state is typically correlated with executing frequency.
 We can then define a *spatial* and a *temporal* correspondence by anonymizing the cpus into frequency distributions.
 We choose [Freedman-Diaconis](https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule) to bucket data.
 The correspondence can be computed from the fraction of observation per bin.